 FROM

-So let’s see through an example why DMARC is important and effective.
+Now, let’s walk through an example to understand why DMARC is both important and effective in protecting against email spoofing.

 Spoofed email example